High-degree cubature on Wiener space through unshuffle expansions: Background on algebra and cubature

 \end{definition}

-Both definitions of cubature on Wiener space when applied iteratively in the KLV method have the same order of convergence, see e.g.\ Cass-Litterer \cite{litterer-cass}.
-The KLV method based on measures on Lie polynomials corresponds to a version of Kusuoka's algorithm Kusuoka \cite{kusuoka}.
-We will in the following construct cubature measures on Lie polynomials which have been preferred in implementations of high order cubature measures \cite{gyurko,ninomiya}.
+Both definitions of cubature on Wiener space, when applied iteratively in the KLV method, have the same order of convergence, see e.g.\ Cass-Litterer \cite{litterer-cass}.
+The KLV method based on measures on Lie polynomials corresponds to a version of Kusuoka's algorithm, Kusuoka \cite{kusuoka}.
 The logarithmic signature maps cubature paths to Lie polynomials.
 Conversely, Chow's theorem guarantees the existence of continuous bounded variation paths with logarithmic signature matching any Lie polynomial (cf.\ Lyons, Victoir \cite{LV04}, where measures on Lie polynomials serve as a crucial intermediate step for the construction of cubature measures on paths).
+In the following we will adopt \autoref{cubfreeliedef}, which has been preferred in implementations of high order cubature measures \cite{gyurko,ninomiya}.
+Also, it has the advantage of being algebraic, and of already providing the building blocks for most numerical ODE solvers, the simplest of which is a Taylor scheme.